farre/rrcfg-tools/README.md

 - `rrcfg-tools.hostname`: the hostname where [rr](https://rr-project.org/) is running
 - `rrcfg-tools.port`: the port where [rr](https://rr-project.org/) listens
+- `rrcfg-tools.bin`: the full path to the directory of the binary to be debugged
 - `rrcfg-tools.cwd`: the full path to the binary to be debugged
-- `rrcfg-tools.bin`: the full path to the directory of the binary to be debugged
+- `rrcfg-tools.path`: the full path to [rr](https://rr-project.org/)
+- `rrcfg-tools.trace-path-pick`: how to select traces

 ## Extension Commands